20k/binmat_rules/readme.md

 If a BREAK modifier was not played by the attacker this turn:

-Calculate the absolute difference between attack powers, and then add one to it.
-This is the damage value.
+- The damage value is the absolute difference between attack powers, +1

 If a BREAK modifier was played by the attacker this turn:

-The damage value is the attack power of the attacker deck.
+- The damage value is the attack power of the attacker deck.

 While the damage value is greater than zero:
 - If there are cards left in the defender's stack, send the most recently played card there to the attacker discard pile.